Make great trades. Avoid bad ones.

 through.

-Trade analysis and bias.
-Should you be looking for longs or
+Should you be looking for longs or shorts based on HTF trade

-shorts based on HTF trade analysis?
+analysis?
 Don't know?
 Don't trade.

 Write it down.